 Reader, forgive my flamboyance, but I’m on one right now.
 God is giving me a great big hug, and I can’t contain my joy!
 Can it be that just spending a few hours tending to homeless people makes the Father so happy?
 Yes, I believe it does!

-While we were passing lunches out, I had a conversation with our organizer, Lance, who told me about past homeless outreach events with an exuberance most people reserve for cruises to the Fjords of Norway.
+While we were passing lunches out, I had a conversation with our organizer, Lance, who told me about past homeless outreach events with an exuberance most people reserve for Caribbean cruises.
 He related a story to me about a man named Charles Moore, a heroin addict for 20 years before hearing the call of God.
 When the call came, Moore was living in a cardboard box in Roseburg, OR after having been kicked off a Greyhound bus headed for San Francisco.
-One day, Moore sat shivering in that box, suffering terribly from withdrawals, listening to the rain hitting the ground.
-He cried out to God: “Lord, if you will come and set me free from this awful addiction, I’ll give my life to you.”
+On the day it happened, Moore sat shivering in his box, suffering terribly from withdrawals, listening to the rain hitting the ground.
+Suddenly, he cried out to God: “Lord, if you will come and set me free from this awful addiction, I’ll give my life to you.”
 He testified later that Christ the Savior himself came and sat next to him on the damp ground, touched him and told him, “You are free!”

 Moore took Jesus at His word, cleaned up, hitchhiked to Eugene and lived in Liberation House, a Christian shelter for men, for three years.
 After meeting and marrying his wife, Karen, the two moved to Vancouver, joined Crossroads Community Church and began serving chili to homeless people in downtown Portland in 1989.
 Seventeen years after hearing God’s call, Moore founded the Liberation Street Church on Burnside Street, next to the Union Gospel Mission.
 His ministry was centered on those who lived as he had for 20 years: homeless, alcoholic, drug-addicted, hopeless.
 The world never seems to run out of them, but because of ministries like Moore’s, there are many places for them to find a clean, dry place, a meal and words of hope.